josdem/hugo/content/techtalk/spring_gradle.md

 }
 ```

-As you can see at the :email:formatter bottom definition, it's an :emailer:sender dependency which means dependencies from sender are inherited to formatter.
+As you can see at the :email:formatter bottom definition, it's an :emailer:sender dependency which means dependencies from sender are inherited.

 **Main project**